 So what scar lightening creams do I recommend?
 There are a couple of manufacturers that are leading the way in topical scar lightening creams.
 I have done some research to find the creams that are manufactured in the United States, Canada, or Europe and are made with ingredients that are considered safe for long-term use.

-The following scar lightening creams are available either directly from the manufacturer’s website, or can be purchased on Amazon:
+The following scar lightening creams are available directly from the manufacturer’s websites.

 Skinception Dermefface FX7 is strictly a scar fading cream and is backed by a 90 day no risk guarantee.
 Skinception has a full line of skin care products and their Illuminatural 6i is one of my favorite skin lightening creams.